Audio Conferencing in Microsoft Teams

 Dial-in phone numbers set on an audio conferencing bridge

 There are two types of audio conferencing phone numbers that can be assigned to your conferencing bridge: Shared and Dedicated.
-Both types of numbers can be used by any caller to join audio meetings that are being held in your organization.
+Any caller can use both types of numbers to join audio meetings that are being held in your organization.

 Shared phone numbers are those phone numbers that can be shared with other Microsoft 365.
 You can't change the languages that are used when someone calls in to one of these numbers.

-While the default audio conferencing number that is assigned to an organizer is only included in the meeting invite, a caller can use any of the phone numbers that are assigned to your conferencing bridge to join a meeting.
-The list of phone numbers that can be used to join a meeting is available using the Find a local number link that is included on every meeting invite.
+The default audio conferencing number assigned to an organizer is only included in the meeting invite.
+However, a caller can use any of the phone numbers assigned to your conferencing bridge to join a meeting.
+You can find the list of phone numbers available for joining a meeting using the Find a local number link included on every meeting invite.

 For more information, see Phone numbers for Audio Conferencing in Microsoft Teams .